 Most of you might have heard of Adobe Photoshop, but few have owned it unless you are a professional photographer or graphic designer.
 If you are a hobbyist, and if you are looking for the alternative of Adobe Photoshop, check out Adobe Lightroom.
-Its newest version 5 is a mere ~$150 investment but meets lots of retouching needs for amateur and professional photographers.
+Its newest version 5 is a mere ~$150 investment (2019 update: Adobe Lightroom is part of the Adobe Creative Cloud at $9.99/mo, see detail) but meets lots of retouching needs for amateur and professional photographers.

 If you are a beginner or have never heard of Adobe Lightroom, here are some fundamentals you need to know.

 Photography is a language.
 It's a form of expression.
 The biggest factor in determining the quality of your photos is you: how you compose an image, how efficiently and effectively you handle the camera and additional equipment (such as tripod, filters, etc.) in various lighting conditions and for different subjects, how you extend your creative process in post-processing or retouching to enhance your photos.